lightbasenl/scaffold/README.md

 Pages live in the `src/pages` directory.
 This is a Next.js convention.
 As this is related to routing.
 See [https://nextjs.org/](https://nextjs.org/) for more.

-### Views

-Views are medium to large parts of the User Interface that are re-usable.
+#### Page components

+Page components are parts of a page that you don't want to keep in the page's file.
-Views that are specific to a certain page should be put in the `/views/<page>/**` directory.
+Components that are specific to a certain page should be put in the closest directory.

 For example:

 - `src/pages`
-  - `about-us.tsx` // The page component
-- `src/views`
+  - `about-us`
-  - `/about-us`
+    - `components`
         - `Employee.tsx` // The component
+    - `index.page.tsx` // The page component

 This convention is not optimal, but it is required in order to safely use Next.js' file-based routing and have a clear directory structure.

-## Helper functions
+## Unit tests

 Sometimes you'd want to use some logic written for one component for another.
-These pieces of logic can easily be extracted into a helper function in the `src/helpers` directory.
-It is recommended that all helper functions have a unit test `*.test.ts` associated with them.
+These pieces of logic can easily be extracted into a function in the `src/lib` directory.
+It is recommended that all functions have a unit test `*.test.ts` associated with them.

 ## End-to-End testing